turingschool/gear-up/Mod1_Week1_mental_health_101.md

 	HALT: Hungry, Angry, Lonely, Tired

-## Regulation Interventions (1 min)
+### Regulation Interventions (1 min)

 	Play
 	Nature
 	Mindfulness
 	Relationships

-## Reflection:  Written (5 min)
+### Stress Resilience (2 min)

+Protective Factors

+	Nature Exposure
+	Positive Relationships
+	Centering Practices
+	Time for Rest and Recovery

+### Stress Management (2 min)
+What is in your **locus of control**?

+Quick Tips:

+	Recognize stress for what it is.
+	Listen to your body.
+	Breathe.
+	Implement resiliency mindsets.

+Demo: What options do we have when we're under pressure?
+* What freedom/strength can you draw from?
+* Connect to hypo vs. hyper-arousal.
+What will this look like depending on the state you might be in at a given time?
+When do you feel stuck?
+If I brace against this force, am I able to move?

+Your brain influences your body on a constant feedback loop, and in return, your body is able to influence your brain too.

+### Reflection (8 min)

+* Fill out your window of tolerance worksheet for the past week
+* How did you feel when you came into this community?
+How do you feel at the end of week 1?
-1) How have you been monitoring your window of Tolerance?
+* What steps will you need to take to monitor your window of tolerance?

-2) Do you have specific categories you need to focus on while at Turing?
+* Do you have specific categories you need to focus on while at Turing?
+* Optional: Try out the pressure exercise

-## Pomodoro (5 mins)
+### Pomodoro (5 mins)

 ## Stress and Self Care In Tech (4 mins)
+What do we think stress/mental health looks like in the tech industry?
+How can we change that narrative?

 * Norms
 * Values
-* What do we want this to look like?

 Suggestions: